Vishnudrm/leetpath/README.md

-# DSA Coach
+# leetpath

-> A terminal-based DSA preparation assistant for placement-focused CS students.
+> Your terminal-based path through DSA — structured, tracked, placement-ready.

 ## Overview

-DSA Coach is a fully local, terminal-based tool that structures your DSA preparation for placement interviews at Indian product companies and FAANG.
+leetpath is a fully local, terminal-based tool that structures your DSA preparation for placement interviews at Indian product companies and FAANG.
 It replaces random LeetCode grinding with a structured 16-topic roadmap, dynamically fetched daily problems, and detailed progress tracking —